 Consumer Confidence, Present Situation, and Future Expectations.
 These three measures offer multiple insights into consumer attitudes.
 The U.S. measures are compiled from a national monthly survey of 5,000 households and are published by The Conference Board, Inc. The survey for Massachusetts is conducted in a similar manner and the results are published by the Mass Insight Corporation, based on quarterly polling of 500 adult residents of Massachusetts.
 The "Present Situation" index measures consumers' appraisal of business and employment conditions at the time of the survey.
-The "Future Expectations" index focuses on consumers' expectations for six months hence regarding business and employment conditions, as well as expected family income.
+The "Future Expectations" index focuses on consumers' expectations six months hence regarding business and employment conditions, as well as expected family income.
 The overall "Consumer Confidence" index is a weighted average of the two sub-indices.
 Although the U.S. measures are compiled by a different source than the Massachusetts measures, according to the Federal Reserve Bank of Boston the numbers are generally comparable.
 A score of 100 is considered neutral.
-According to the Conference Board, consumer confidence nationally reached a six year high point of 111.9 in July 2007, but it has declined 60 points to 51.9 by July, 2008.
-The Mass Insight Corporation reported that as of July, 2008 (the most recent survey month for the quarterly Massachusetts index) the Massachusetts index is at an all-time low at 50.
-The index trailed the national number for July only slightly by almost 2 points.
+According to the Conference Board, consumer confidence nationally reached a six year high point of 111.9 in July 2007, but it has declined 49 points by April, 2008.
+The Mass Insight Corporation reports that after drawing nearly even with the U.S. index in October, 2006, the Massachusetts index has declined 47 points over the next six quarters, trailing the national number in April, 2008 (the most recent survey month for the quarterly Massachusetts index) by almost 9 points.
+At 54, the Massachusetts index is at its lowest point since October 1991, when it was 52.
 The following table and chart detail the recent record of these measures.

-Consumer Confidence, Present Situation, and Future Expectations for Massachusetts and the U.S. January 2001 - July 2008 (1985=100)
+Consumer Confidence, Present Situation, and Future Expectations for Massachusetts and the U.S. January 2001 - April 2008 (1985=100)